Battle of Hoengsong: Retreat to Hoengsong

-Colonel Coughlin intended that the forces coming in from the north continue through Hoengsong, reorganize in an assembly area 3 mi south of town, then proceed to the new defense line at Wonju.
+Coughlin intended that the forces coming in from the north continue through Hoengsong, reorganize in an assembly area 3 mi south of town, then proceed to the new defense line at Wonju.
 Support Force 7 was to do likewise as it came in from the northeast.
 Coughlin's own headquarters and remaining troops, except for the Netherlands Battalion and part of the regimental tank company, were already on the way out of Hoengsong.
 The Netherlands Battalion was to continue covering the passage of the withdrawing forces, then act as rearguard en route to Wonju.
 The regimental tankers were assembled just below the town, prepared to attack any roadblock the PVA might establish between Hoengsong and Wonju.
 Coughlin's plan was interrupted not long after the leading units coming down Route 29 entered Hoengsong, when PVA forces attacked all along the line of the Netherlands Battalion and soon afterward began to press hard from the flanks and rear on the withdrawing column still strung out on Route 29.
 Had the ROK battalion not withdrawn ahead of schedule, it now would have been of considerable help.
 One of the first PVA jabs at the Dutch penetrated their line and reached the battalion command post.
-Lt.
-Col. M. P. A. den Ouden, the battalion commander, led headquarters troops in a successful attack to eliminate the penetration, but was killed by a grenade.
-Members of Colonel den Ouden's staff also were killed or wounded.
+Lieutenant colonel M. P. A. den Ouden, the battalion commander, led headquarters troops in a successful attack to eliminate the penetration, but was killed by a grenade.
+Members of den Ouden's staff also were killed or wounded.
 Despite these grave losses at battalion headquarters, the Dutch line companies held at the edge of town while Support Force 7 moved toward town from the northeast and Coughlin's other forces struggled to get in over Route 29.
-Support Force 7 received small arms, machine gun and mortar fire as Colonel White led it out of the Twinnanmul valley, and considerable confusion occurred inside Hoengsong as White's column merged with the vehicles Colonel Baker was moving through town.
+Support Force 7 received small arms, machine gun and mortar fire as White led it out of the Twinnanmul valley, and considerable confusion occurred inside Hoengsong as White's column merged with the vehicles Baker was moving through town.
 But Baker pushed part of his infantry back toward White to help keep PVA forces away from White's flanks, and artillerymen at White's rear managed to ward off PVA troops attempting to roll up the column.
 These efforts and covering fire from the Dutch kept losses low and allowed Support Force 7 to pass behind the Netherlands Battalion by 23:30.
-Baker's battalion helped cover Hoengsong for another hour while Colonel White started the artillery units down Route 29 toward Wonju.
+Baker's battalion helped cover Hoengsong for another hour while White started the artillery units down Route 29 toward Wonju.
 Baker's troops then mounted their own trucks to bring up the support force rear.
 Part of the artillery reached Wonju without further trouble, but as this segment passed a point about 1.5 mi below Hoengsong, PVA forces crowded in on the road from the west and opened fire.
 Some 20 vehicles ran the gauntlet before the fire grew too heavy to risk.
-Colonel Baker, bringing up infantry and some of Coughlin's tanks from the rear, attacked and destroyed the PVA position, allowing the support force to move on to Wonju with no further encounter.
+Baker, bringing up infantry and some of Coughlin's tanks from the rear, attacked and destroyed the PVA position, allowing the support force to move on to Wonju with no further encounter.
 Support Force 7 casualties suffered above and below Hoengsong totalled 12 killed, 125 wounded and 53 missing.
 The major equipment losses were 35 vehicles, the 155-mm howitzer that slipped off the road, and an M16 Multiple Gun Motor Carriage that threw a track above Hoengsong.